-I have an upside-down plastic thistle feeder with holes positioned so that a bird must hang upside down from the perches to eat from it.
-This means only goldfinches can use it because they’re the only bird who can do that – or so it said on the box.
+I have an upside-down thistle feeder with a hole positioned below each perch so the birds must hang upside down to get the seeds.
+Theoretically, goldfinches are the only ones who can do that — or so it said on the box.

-Two weeks after hanging it in my back year, the house sparrows figured out how to fall forward from the perches and grab the tube with one outspread wing, giving them enough stability to eat upside down and empty the feeder.
+Two weeks after hanging it in my backyard, the house sparrows figured out how to fall forward from the perches and grab the tube with one outspread wing, providing enough stability to eat upside down.
+They emptied the feeder.

-The only birds that were thwarted were the house finches who fell off every time they rotated down toward the hole.
+The only birds who were thwarted by the feeder were the house finches who fell off every time they rotated downward to the holes.
 For several years they ate by hovering like hummingbirds but this summer one of them learned the goldfinch trick and happily eats niger seed now.

 Which brings me to Mrs. Goldfinch.

-Last Saturday she came to the feeder when all the perches were available but instead of hanging upside down she chose a hole above and to the right.
-Standing on her left foot she wrapped her body around the feeder and reached up.
-She then hung from the hole by her beak and used her tongue to shovel seeds into her mouth.
+Last Saturday she came to the feeder but instead of hanging upside down she chose a hole above and to the right of her perch.
+Standing on her left foot she wrapped her body around the feeder and reached up to grab her chosen hole with her beak.
+Then she used her tongue to shovel seeds into her mouth.
 Her right foot had nowhere to stand so it groped for purchase on the slippery tube.

-For a moment I thought she was stuck there, but soon she flew away.
+For a moment I thought she was stuck … but she flew away.

 I wish I had a picture of her acrobatics.
-Chuck Tague’s photo and your imagination will have to do.
-I can see Chuck doesn’t make his goldfinches work hard for their dinner. 😉
+Your imagination will have to do. 😉

 (photo by Marcy Cunkelman)